-Basically, making your own glue is a form of crafting.
-You do it mainly because it’s fun, interesting and educational (many of these glue recipes are safe for kids to help with).
+Besides, learning how to make glue for yourself is a form of crafting.
+It’s fun, interesting and educational (many of these glue recipes are safe for kids to help with).

 And if you need some craft ideas to do with kids, check out Martha Stewart’s Favorite Crafts for Kids: 175 Projects for Kids of All Ages.
 It’s written for adults who are helping little kids (as young as 2) learn to craft.

 I’ve scattered some links through these recipes, and they all take you to the products I have actually used at some point.
 In many cases, I’m sure another brand would work well, too.

 1. Flour glue recipe

 The most basic of the homemade glue recipes, which you may already be familiar with, is just made of flour and water.
-It tends to dry out over time and stop holding together whatever it was holding together, but it’s fine for, say, making decorations you only intend to keep up for a few hours before a party.
+It tends to dry out over time and stop holding together whatever it was holding together, but it’s fine for, say, making decorations you only intend to keep up for a few hours.

 - Blend flour with water until it’s near the consistency of pancake batter.